Lima's mayor confesses to cover-up of downtown murals

 LIMA First a mural in downtown Lima that depicted indigenous Peruvian revolutionary Tupac Katari was painted over.
 Then one of a boy stacking bricks on top of books suffered the same fate.

 Lima's arts community was incensed.
-And suspicious: The yellow paint covering the works evoked the hallmark color of the new mayor's political party.
+And suspicious: The yellow paint covering the works evoked the hallmark colour of the new mayor's political party.

 On Wednesday, after a third mural turned yellow, Mayor Luis Castaneda confirmed his government was behind the effort, literally covering up the traces of a predecessor who had welcomed the pieces.

-"They don't go with the historic center," Castaneda said in a televised news briefing on Wednesday, shrugging off criticism.
+"They don't go with the historic centre," Castaneda said in a televised news briefing on Wednesday, shrugging off criticism.

 The now-deleted murals were painted in Lima's gritty downtown district during the 2011-2014 term of former Mayor Susana Villaran, Castaneda's archrival, whose government helped secure permits.